CCBDA-UPC/Assignments-2025/Lab07.md

 <img alt="Lab07-GitHub-action.png" src="images/Lab07-GitHub-action.png" width="60%"/>

-Click on the different boxes until you reach the listing of all the steps and the log output of each and every operation.
+Click on the different execution boxes until you reach the listing of all the steps and the log output of each and every operation.

 <img alt="Lab07-GitHub-log.png" src="images/Lab07-GitHub-log.png" width="60%"/>

-In parallel, go to the AWS console and select the AWS Elasticbeanstalk environment to witness what happens.
+In parallel, go to the AWS console and open two tabs to witness what happens:
+- AWS Elasticbeanstalk environment.
+- AWS EC2 instances

+**Q7.12 Describe what you've seen in the AWS Elasticbeanstalk and EC2 consoles: logs, number of instances running,etc. Anything that you consider meaningful and provide your explanation and thoughts.**

-**Q7.12 Have you been able to execute the action?
-Share your thoughts.**
+**Q7.13 Have you been able to execute the action?
+Share your thoughts about the complete action.**

 ### Yet a new administrative script